piyush4878/e-commerce-node-react-firebase/README.md

 - **Intuitive Front-end Interfaces 💻**: Dive into the world of intuitive front-end interfaces, designed with precision using HTML, CSS, JavaScript, Material UI, and React.js.
 Navigate effortlessly and engage with our user-friendly layouts!

 - **Secure User Authentication 🔐**: Elevate your shopping experience with Firebase Authentication, ensuring the security of your personal information while providing a personalized touch.
+Easy password reset and change your password.

 ## License